Scaling behavior of the thermopower of the archetypical heavy-fermion metal $\rm{YbRh_2Si_2}$: Flat bands and the jumps in at the AF phase transition

-Before proceeding to the analysis of these jumps, some remarks are in order concerning the flattening of the spectra $\varepsilon({\bf p})$ in HF systems, a phenomenon called swelling of the Fermi surface or FC.
-As indicated in Fig.~\ref{fig5} (a), the ground states of systems with flat bands are degenerate, and therefore the occupation numbers $n_0({\bf p})$ of single-particle states belonging to a flat band are given by a continuous function on the interval $[0,1]$, in contrast to the FL restriction to occupation numbers 0 and 1.
+Before proceeding to the analysis of the jumps observed in measurements of $S/T$ on $\rm{YbRh_2Si_2}$, some remarks are in order concerning the flattening of the spectra $\varepsilon({\bf p})$ in HF systems, a phenomenon called swelling of the Fermi surface or FC \cite{shagrep,book,ks}.
+As indicated in Fig.~\ref{fig5a}, the ground states of systems with flat bands are degenerate, and therefore the occupation numbers $n_0({\bf p})$ of single-particle states belonging to a flat band are given by a continuous function on the interval $[0,1]$, in contrast to the FL restriction to occupation numbers 0 and 1.
 This property leads to an entropy excess